 The C3 General Student Scholarship is designed to help a student pursue studies at a Canadian College or University (or other post-secondary educational institution) in science, and to raise the profile of College Chemistry Canada.

-The award shall consist of an appropriate certificate and $800.
+The award shall consist of an appropriate certificate and $1000.
 The scholarship should be presented in a way that promotes College Chemistry Canada.
 If geographically possible, a C3 executive or board member should make the presentation, otherwise, a C3 member in good standing may present the award.
+Up to TWO awards may be given annually.

 Nomination of Candidates